anoopmundathan/cc-check-app/README.md

   $> node server
   ```

-2. Open a broswer and visit
+2. Open a browser and visit
   ```bash
   localhost:3000
   ```